Another great outdoor activity to do post lockdown is bike Central Otago’s Rail Trail.

-I’d highly recommend it.
-You ride on what was the old railway line for about 150- kilometres through Central Otago’s heartland.
+I did it a couple of years ago with my sister and I’d highly recommend it.
+The 150- kilometre bike track is on what was the old railway line through Central Otago’s heartland.
 We did it over five days, cycling about 30 kilometres a day.
-All the train tracks have been removed, but many of the old railway station are still intact.
+All the train tracks have been removed, but many of the old railway stations are still intact.

 If you’re worried about hills, there aren’t any.
 Trains don’t go up hills, they only go up gradual inclines so it’s very manageable.
 Plus, the trail is wide with plenty of room should cyclists becoming the other way.

-The construction of the Central Otago Railway began in 1879 to provide transport from Dunedin to the Central Otago towns.
+Construction of the railway began in 1879 to provide transport from Dunedin to the Central Otago towns.
 It took 28 years to build and was finished in 1907, carrying freight as well as passengers.

 The Department of Conservation acquired the 150km corridor from Middlemarch to Clyde in 1993.
 They spent six years developing it for walker, cyclists and horse riders and renamed it the Central Otago Rail Trail.